lexise26/ECE2112-EDA2023/README.md

 We also found clear trends in track releases over time, noticing both an increase by year and a specific month with peak activity.
 Looking at correlations between streams and musical features like BPM, danceability, and energy revealed which characteristics tend to boost streaming numbers.
 Altogether, these insights give a solid overview of track popularity, release patterns, and how musical elements can influence streaming success.

+## References

+- Most streamed Spotify Songs 2023.
+(2023, August 26).
+Kaggle. https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023

 ## Acknowledgement

-I would like to extend my sincere gratitude to Ma’am Madee for her invaluable guidance.
-Her insights, encouragement, and her dedication to teaching has greatly enriched my understanding.
-Thank you, Ma’am Madee, for your mentorship and for inspiring me to approach each challenge with curiosity and determination.
+"I would like to extend my sincere gratitude to Ma’am Madee for her invaluable guidance.
+Her insights, encouragement, and dedication to teaching have greatly enriched my knowledge.
+Thank you, Ma’am Madee, for your mentorship and for inspiring me to approach each challenge with curiosity and determination."